asashepard/recursive-rag-eval/EXPERIMENT_GUIDE.md

 python run_all_experiments.py --model gpt-4o-mini
 ```

 **Important:** All configs in a single run use the same model, ensuring fair comparison within that run.
-However, results from different models are not directly comparable—weaker models may struggle with the iterative RLM approach while performing adequately on single-shot RAG.
+However, results from different models are not directly comparable—weaker models may struggle with the iterative Controller-Driven approach while performing adequately on single-shot RAG.

 ### Filtering to specific states